 The Educational Program Staff are responsible for facilitating the Kennedy Institute’s Educational Programs for K-12 students and members of the public.

-- Perform and assist in the facilitation of educational programs, including set-up and break-down procedures
+- Perform and assist in the facilitation of educational programs, both in-person and virtually, including set-up and break-down procedure.

 - Participate in ongoing training to ensure consistent quality of performances and integration of refreshed content, as appropriate.

 Qualifications and Skills:

 - Experience working in museums or other hands-on learning environments.